Inflectra/rapise-documentation/docs/Guide/dynamics_nav.md

 }
 ```

-If Rapise does not capture any interaction or captures it wrongly then try to [learn](object_learning.md) the object.
-In this case Rapise will add it to the object tree but will not capture the action and you'll add the code to the test manually later.
-To learn an object during recording session place mouse cursor over it and press ++ctrl+2++ shortcut.
+If Rapise does not capture any interaction or captures it incorrectly, try to [learn](object_learning.md) the object.
+In this case, Rapise will add it to the object tree but will not capture the action, and you'll add the code to the test manually later.
+To learn an object during a recording session, place your mouse cursor over it and press the ++ctrl+2++ shortcut.
 It makes sense to pause recording before learning objects.
-This will prevent Rapise from intersecting mouse and keyboard and attempting to record interactions you do. `Pause/Resume` button is located at the right side of the [Recording Activity dialog](recording_activity_dialog.md).
+This will prevent Rapise from intercepting mouse and keyboard input and attempting to record your interactions.
+The `Pause/Resume` button is located on the right side of the [Recording Activity dialog](recording_activity_dialog.md).

 ## Tips for Interacting with Objects

 ## Text Box

-To allow Rapise to capture the entered text interact with a text box in two steps:
+To allow Rapise to capture the entered text, interact with a text box in two steps:

-1. Click into the edit box
+1. Click into the edit box.
-2. Type text using keyboard
+2. Type text using the keyboard.

 ## ComboBox

-Dynamics NAV combo box consists of three elements:
+A Dynamics NAV combo box consists of three elements:

-- edit box,
+-   an edit box,
-- open button
+-   an open button,
 -   and a dropdown table.

 ![Combo Box](./img/dynamicsnavcombobox.png)

-For reliable recording of combo box interactions follow these steps:
+For reliable recording of combo box interactions, follow these steps:

-- click on the edit box,
+-   Click on the edit box.
-- click on the open button,
+-   Click on the open button.
-- click on a cell in the table.
+-   Click on a cell in the table.

 Rapise will record this as: